Park Fees & Prices

 View the 2017 fee schedule

 Transaction Fees are the cost for having an automated reservation system and are similar to the reservation fees collected by state parks.
 They are assessed for all facilities within the system, anytime a reservation is made, changed, or cancelled--be it for an advanced reservation or a drop-in.
 The money collected goes directly to the company that creates and updates the software, provides training and technical support, maintains the servers, and collects and processes the payments.
 For this reason, transaction fees cannot be refunded.

 Please note that while transaction fees are identified as a separate charge from the standard facility use fees, they are factored into the cancellation and change fees.

-Snohomish County Parks accepts the Pass Cards, listed below, which are issued by Washington State Parks and Recreation Commission.
+Snohomish County Parks offers up to 28 nights per year in discounted camping for qualified visitors.
+Visitors must possess a Pass Card issued by Washington State Parks and Recreation Commission (see list below).
 No other cards, placards, special license plates, or stickers will be accepted for discounting fees at Snohomish County Parks.
 To receive a discount, reservations must be made through the call-center.
-Reservations made online will be charged full price and cannot be retro actively refunded.
-Call center fees will be waived, but, as with all other reservations, they will incur the non-refundable transaction fee.
+Reservations made at the park or online will be charged full price which cannot be retro actively refunded.
+As with all other reservations, they will incur the non-refundable transaction fee.